Bongani-Cyprian/temperature-threshold-analysis/README.md

-# temperature-threshold-analysis

 # Temperature Threshold Analysis

-This Jupyter Notebook analyzes temperature threshold exceedance over a 10-year period using Python and NetCDF data.
+In this Jupyter Notebook, we analyse temperature threshold exceedance over a 10-year period using Python and NetCDF data.

 ## Requirements
 - Python 3.x